danzek/ntdsxtract/README.md

 ## Usage

 In order to utilise the framework you should compile and install the libesedb library (see below).
-After that you should run the esedbextract tool against the NTDS.DIT file and export all the tables.
+After that you should run the `esedbexport` tool against the NTDS.DIT file and export all the tables.
 You can do that with the following
 command:

     esedbexport ntds.dit

-This command creates a folder in the current directory called ntds.dit.extract.
+This command creates a folder in the current directory called `ntds.dit.extract`.
-Inside that folder you will find the tables.
-You should use these tables as an input to the modules.
+Inside that folder you will find the tables. **You should use these tables as an input to the modules.**

 In order to extract password hashes and other encrypted data you should obtain the registry from the same domain controller from which the file NTDS.DIT was extracted.

-**The ntdsxtract tools are then run *on the `esedbexport` output* (*not* on the original NTDS.dit file!).**
+**The ntdsxtract tools are run *on the `esedbexport` output* (*not* on the original NTDS.dit file!).**

 ## Videos